Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference takes any HTML you'd like to display on the page the patron sees after successfully registering for their library card.

-`PatronSelfRegistrationBorrowerMandatoryField <#PatronSelfRegistrationBorrowerMandatoryField>`__
+.. _patronselfregistrationborrowermandatoryfield-label:

+PatronSelfRegistrationBorrowerMandatoryField
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: surname\|firstname